zydou/arti/doc/dev/notes/memory-limit.md

     if zero, forget the participant (subtracting its PRecord.used from TrackerInner_used)

-  // gives you another view of the same particant impl Clone for Account {
+  // gives you another view of the same particant impl Clone for Participation {
     // clone's local_quota is set to 0.

   impl MemoryQuotaTracker {